 Park City, Utah

-Park City, Utah is a veritable playground for both young travelers and mature travelers alike.
-And as a bonus, the climate in Utah makes for a unique experience during any season.
-Obviously, a wintertime visit would lend itself to ski lessons, thereby shredding Park City’s famous powder.
+Park City, Utah, is a veritable playground for both young and mature travelers, and as a bonus, the state’s climate makes for a unique experience during any season.
+Of course, a wintertime visit would lend itself to ski lessons, thereby shredding Park City’s famous powder.
 For the less adventurous soul, tubing is also a fun option.
-During warmer months, the ski resort closes down and makes way for zip lining, mountain biking, and mountain luging.
+During warmer months, the ski resort closes down and makes way for zip lining, mountain biking and mountain luging.
 Venture off the beaten track and explore the mountains on a hike or horseback.
-All year-round, the site of the 2002 Winter Olympics, called Olympic Park, is open for thrill-seekers looking to try their hand at bobsledding or aerial skiing.
+All year-round, the site of the 2002 Winter Olympics, called the Utah Olympic Park, is open for thrillseekers looking to try their hand at bobsledding or aerial skiing.

-The rest of the country may not have heard of South Padre Island, but any Texan you meet will be very familiar with it.
+While the rest of the country may not have heard of South Padre Island, any Texan you meet will be very familiar with it.
 The Gulf Coast island is incredibly popular with young people looking for a bit of raucous fun over spring break, but there are plenty of things to do to make it a fun vacation for all ages.
-Hit the pristine beaches for some time in the water, boogie boarding, dolphin-watching, or fishing.
+Hit the pristine beaches for some time in the water, boogie boarding, dolphin watching or fishing.
 If you’d prefer to stay out of the water, book a sandcastle lesson and have a contest to build an architectural masterpiece.
-Head to the north end of Padre Island and tear up some dirt on four-wheelers at the sand dunes.
-For some fun without the sand in your suit, take the family to Schlitterbahn Waterpark & Resort.
+Head to the north end of Padre Island and tear up some dirt on ATVs at the sand dunes.
+For some fun without the sand in your suit, take the family to Beach Park at Isla Blanca.

-Yes, Southern California is extremely popular for families with children who flock to Disneyland.
+Yes, Southern California is extremely popular with families, thanks to Disneyland.
 But there is so much more than just the uber-famous theme park.
-Visit Hollywood and find your favorite movie star’s mark on the Walk of Fame.
-Or, drive an hour south to San Diego where you can visit Old Town, and your kids can learn about the early European settlers of the West Coast.
-While you’re there, visit the beaches of La Jolla for some sun and an opportunity to watch seals bask on the rocks.
+Visit Hollywood to find your favorite movie star’s mark on the Walk of Fame.
+Alternatively, drive an hour south to San Diego, where you can visit Old Town, and your kids can learn about the early European settlers of the West Coast.
+While you’re there, visit the beaches of La Jolla for some sun and an opportunity to watch the seals basking on the rocks.

-Treehouses.
-Need we say more?
-Rekindle your own childhood fantasies of living like Tarzan or the Swiss Family Robinson.
-In Takilma, outside of Cave Junction, Oregon, the Out’n’About Treehouse Treesort will bring out the kid in you, with its accommodations built high in the leafy treetops.
-The resort is an intricate system of cabins, connected by bridges, and even Tarzan swings, to keep you at a bird’s-eye view.
+In Takilma, rekindle your childhood fantasies of living like Tarzan or the Swiss Family Robinson.
+Outside Cave Junction, Oregon, the Out’n’About Treehouse Treesort will bring out the kid in you, with its accommodations built high in the leafy treetops.
+The resort is an intricate system of cabins connected by bridges and even Tarzan swings, keeping you at a bird’s-eye view.
 When you’re ready to come down to the ground, get there on a zip line, right from your cabin.
-Once you’ve landed, you can enjoy the other outdoor activities that the treesort offers, such as horseback riding, tree-climbing lessons, hiking, and rafting.
+Once you’ve landed, you can enjoy the other outdoor activities that the “treesort” offers, such as horseback riding, tree-climbing lessons, hiking and rafting.

 The nation’s capital isn’t just for bigwigs and politicians.
 Nearly every family can find something in this city that will provide a fun and memorable experience.
-Of course, the National Zoo is perfect for the animal enthusiast, and the National Mall is an excellent place to learn about the country’s history and take in the sights as you walk around the stunning reflection pool.
-If museums are more your style, check out the National History Museum or the Air & Space Museum for some especially kid-friendly exhibits.
-At the Bureau of Engraving and Printing, kids can learn about the process of printing money, and watch the treasury in action.
+Of course, the Smithsonian’s National Zoo is perfect for the animal enthusiast, and the National Mall is an excellent place to learn about the country’s history and take in the sights as you walk around the stunning reflection pool.
+If museums are more your style, check out the Smithsonian National Museum of Natural History or the Air and Space Museum for some especially kid-friendly exhibits.
+At the Bureau of Engraving and Printing, kids can learn about the process of printing money and watch the treasury in action.
 For a truly special experience, look into the Smithsonian Sleepover program, where kids and parents can spend a night in one of the city’s most popular attractions.

 Yellowstone National Park

-Yellowstone National Park was the first national park, commissioned by Ulysses S. Grant in 1872.
-But this park isn’t old news yet.
-It continues to attract millions of visitors each year.
-The picturesque views of towering mountains and powerful waterfalls are certainly picture-worthy.
-And camping among them would be almost any child’s dream.
-If you are lucky, you might catch a glimpse of the natural inhabitants of the park, deer, bison, elk, and even bears.
-Being that Yellowstone sits on top of a volcanic hot spot, several sections of the park appear almost other-worldly, with various geothermic features.
-Pools of water take on vibrant hues of emerald, azure, and even gold and orange, with natural minerals and algae.
-And the granddaddy of all, Old Faithful, a geyser that spews a burst of water up to 180 feet in the air, multiple times every day.
+Yellowstone National Park was the first national park, commissioned by Ulysses S Grant in 1872.
+But this park isn’t old news yet, as it continues to attract millions of visitors each year.
+The picturesque views of towering mountains and powerful waterfalls are certainly picture-worthy, and camping among them would be almost any child’s dream.
+If you are lucky, you might catch a glimpse of the natural inhabitants of the park, including deer, bison, elk and even bears.
+As Yellowstone sits on top of a volcanic hot spot, several sections of the park appear almost otherworldly, with various geothermic features.
+Pools of water take on vibrant hues of emerald, azure and even gold and orange, with natural minerals and algae.
+The granddaddy of all is Old Faithful, a geyser that spews a burst of water up to 180ft (55m) in the air, multiple times every day.